-However, the hard part can be, well, choosing.
+However, the hard part can be choosing a theme.
 Many people have referred to picking and working with a WordPress theme as “theme wrangling” – getting a WordPress theme to do exactly what you want it to do.
 This requires a bit of understanding how themes work.
-The folks in CIRT can help you there.
-However, we do have some general things to consider and we’ll have some themes to recommend as well.
+The folks in CIRT can help if you have any questions, but we do have some general things for you to consider, and we have some themes to recommend as well.

 A good theme will allow this concept to make sense to you.
-A good theme will have a balance of speed (in terms of the page loading in the web browser), simplicity, good layout (which you can modify to some extent), readability (nice fonts), and a good use of color.
+A good theme will have a balance of:

 A good theme will also have the following features, which you can filter for when you’re searching for a theme on the WordPress Theme Repository: